jd0617/My-Coding-Diary/NFS Mount on Ubuntu.md

 ```

 ## Step 6 - Change permission of Mounting Directories
-This is to give every users on the host system permission to read and write files on the mouting directories.
+This is to give every users on the host system permission to read and write files on the mounting directories.
 ```
 sudo chmod 777 /mnt/client_folder
 ```